Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Align/documentation.md

-* When the _mode_ input is set to `between primitive connections` the primitives in each geometry connection are treated as a group.
+* When the _mode_ input is set to `between primitive connections` the primitives in each input geometry connection are treated as a group.

 ### Example(s)